More Table Talk?

 I'm a very reluctant blogger who has repeatedly questioned the motives behind relaunching Table Talk.
 Am I trying to resurrect a ministry and a calling that existed a great many years ago?
 And who would my audience be after all this time?
 So, instead of dreaming about ways to expand my readership, what resonates with me is becoming more focused and more intentional about my core audience.
 It boils down to this:

-Table Talk posts are written versions of the devotionals I lead on Monday nights around our dinner table.
+Table Talk posts are written versions of the my monthly devotionals I lead on Monday nights around our dinner table.
 So, if anyone wants to "sit in" on these little talks with my children and grandchildren, you are more than welcome to tune in.
-Just click the follow link on the home page.
+Just click the follow link below.

 This is no farewell address, though I have recently become a septuagenarian (70+ years).
 I asked my youngest granddaughter if she knew what a septuagenarian was.